-When Students Should Perform Hand Hygiene

-- When they arrive at school and before they go home. - Before and after any breaks (e.g., recess, lunch). - Before and after using an indoor learning space used by multiple classes with shared equipment. - Before and after eating and drinking. - After using the toilet. - After handling common resources/ equipment/ supplies. - After sneezing or coughing into hands. - Whenever hands are visibly dirty.
+w /hen Students Should Perform Hand Hygiene When Staff Should Perform Hand Hygiene ho Be Be us Be Af Af su Af Then they arrive at school and before they go ome.
+Efore and after any breaks (e.g., recess, lunch).
+Efore and after using an indoor learning space and after using an indoor learning space and after eating and drinking.
+Efore and after eating and drinking.
+Efore and after eating and drinking.
+Efter using the toilet.
+Efter handling common resources/ equipment/ applies.
+Efter sneezing or coughing into hands.
+Thenever hands are visibly dirty.
+When they arrive at school and before they go home.
+Before and after any breaks (e.g., recess, lunch).
+Before and after eating and drinking.
+Before and after handling food or assisting students with eating.
+Before and after giving medication to a student or self.
+After using the toilet.
+After contact with bodily fluids (i.e., runny noses, spit, vomit, blood).
+After removing gloves.
+After handling garbage.
+Whenever hands are visibly dirty.

-When Staff Should Perform Hand Hygiene

-- When they arrive at school and before they go home.

-- Before and after any breaks (e.g., recess, lunch).

-- Before and after eating and drinking.

-- Before and after handling food or assisting students with eating.

-- Before and after giving medication to a student or self.

-- After using the toilet.

-- After contact with bodily fluids (i.e., runny noses, spit, vomit, blood).

-- After cleaning tasks.

-- After removing gloves.

-- After handling garbage.

-- Whenever hands are visibly dirty.